 The commissioners court is putting together a new committee of county residents to oversee some long-range construction projects.

-“I think the committee is the way to go, because if we don’t have a specific committee for that, it’s just going to languish,” said Precinct 3 Commissioner Jonathan Letz.
+"I think the committee is the way to go because if we don't have a specific committee for that, it's just going to languish," said Commissioner Jonathan Letz, precinct 3.

 County Judge Rob Kelly said he wanted to discuss the idea of forming a committee for overseeing longe-range projects after having a workshop in which commissioners talked about some upcoming potential projects.